 The depression is coming, and we need to prepare.
 We are all going to be affected in one way or another.
 What can you do about it?
 What can’t you do about it?
 Where can you find the correct information?

-For the past few years, the economy has been on a roller coaster ride.
+The economy has been on a roller coaster ride for the past few years.
 When the economy is booming, you feel happy.
 When the economy crashes, you feel sad.

 But if you’re preparing for the worst, there are ways to survive a depression.
 You might even find that you enjoy it.

-When I hear people talk about the depressed economy, I always wonder if they’ve lost their minds.
+When people talk about the depressed economy, I wonder if they’ve lost their minds.
 I’ve lost my mind, but I’m not talking about being depressed.

-I’m talking about making sure you’re prepared to live through a depression.
+I’m talking about ensuring you’re prepared to live through depression.
 Because if the economy collapses, you’re going to be the one who survives.

-There are many ways in which we can prepare for a depression economy.
-The first step is to accept that a depression economy is coming.
+There are many ways in which we can prepare for a depressed economy.
+The first step is to accept that a depressed economy is coming.
 We need to plan for it now and not wait until it hits.
 The second step is to learn the basic principles of preparing for depression.

 Depression Economy

-The economy has been on a roller coaster ride for thFor the past few years, theast few years.
-When the economy is booming economy crashes, and you feel sad.
+The economy has been on a roller coaster ride for the past few years, the last few years.
+When the economy is booming, the economy crashes, and you feel sad.

 It’s important to be prepared for the worst.
-If you’re not prepared, you might lose money, but you might also lose your job, have no food to eat, and become homeless.
+If you’re not prepared, you might lose money but also lose your job, have no food to eat, and become homeless.

 You’ve probably heard about the 2008 financial crisis.
-Back then, the global financial crisis hit the United States and spread throughout the world.
+Back then, the global financial crisis hit the United States and spread worldwide.
 Many people lost their jobs, their homes, and their savings.

 Some people say that it was the fault of the United States government.